zeta-chain/node/docs/spec/observer/messages.md

 ## MsgUpdateKeygen

-Updates the block height of the keygen and sets the status to "pending keygen".
+UpdateKeygen updates the block height of the keygen and sets the status to "pending keygen".

 Only the admin policy account is authorized to broadcast this message.